November 1922

 O’Farrell (1997), pg 205; Doyle (2008), pg 211

-Following the arrest of eight of his men on the 1st November, Frank Carty, O/C of the anti-Treaty South Sligo Brigade, has two men shot dead as spies near Tubbercurry.
-During follow-up operations by pro-Treaty troops in the area two people are shot dead.
+Following the arrest of eight of his men on November 1st, Frank Carty, O/C of the anti-Treaty South Sligo Brigade, has two men shot dead as spies near Tubbercurry.
+During follow-up operations by pro-Treaty troops in the area two more people are shot dead.

 Farry (2012), pg 104